Mik1337/js-template/README.md

 # js-template
-A template for my projects
+A template for my standard js projects